mozilla/addons-server/docs/topics/api/addons.rst

     :>json string icon_url: The URL to icon for the add-on (including a cachebusting query string).
     :>json object icons: An object holding the URLs to an add-ons icon including a cachebusting query string as values and their size as properties.
 Currently exposes 32, 64, 128 pixels wide icons.
     :>json boolean is_disabled: Whether the add-on is disabled or not.
-    :>json boolean is_experimental: Whether the add-on has been marked by the developer as experimental or not.
+    :>json boolean is_experimental: Whether the add-on has been marked by the author (developer) as experimental or not.
     :>json boolean|null is_noindexed: Whether the add-on should be indexed or not indexed for SEO.
 Note that the search endpoint will always return a ``null`` value.
     :>json object|null name: The add-on name (See :ref:`translated fields <api-overview-translations>`).
-    :>json string last_updated: The date of the last time the add-on was updated by its developer(s).
-    :>json object|null latest_unlisted_version: Object holding the latest unlisted :ref:`version <version-detail-object>` of the add-on.
-This field is only present if the user has unlisted reviewer permissions, or is listed as a developer of the add-on.
+    :>json string last_updated: The date of the last time the add-on was updated by its author(s) (developers) :>json object|null latest_unlisted_version: Object holding the latest unlisted :ref:`version <version-detail-object>` of the add-on.
+This field is only present if the user has unlisted reviewer permissions, or is listed as a author (developer) of the add-on.
     :>json array previews: Array holding information about the previews for the add-on.
     :>json int previews[].id: The id for a preview.
     :>json object|null previews[].caption: The caption describing a preview (See :ref:`translated fields <api-overview-translations>`).